GistOnionWei/zoin/doc/README.md

-Zoin Core 0.13.2.x
+Libercoin Core 0.13.2.x
 =====================

 Setup
 ---------------------
-[Zoin Core] (http://zoinofficial.com/) is the original Zoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Zoin transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Libercoin Core] (http://libercoinofficial.com/) is the original Libercoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Libercoin transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Zoin on your native platform.
+The following are some helpful notes on how to run Libercoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/zoin-qt` (GUI) or
+- `bin/libercoin-qt` (GUI) or
-- `bin/zoind` (headless)
+- `bin/libercoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run zoin-qt.exe.
+Unpack the files into a directory, and then run libercoin-qt.exe.

 ### OS X

-Drag Zoin-Core to your applications folder, and then run Zoin-Core.
+Drag Libercoin-Core to your applications folder, and then run Libercoin-Core.

 ### Need Help?